lucapug/nyc-bike-analytics/README.md

 To build a final report of the insights, a Looker studio Dashboard has been created, connected to the facts_JC_citibike table and containing 4 tiles:

-* rides count by bike type: a temporal distribution over the 5-years period
+* *rides count by bike type*: a temporal distribution over the 5-years period
-* rides count by start station position: a spatial distibution (heatmap) over the geographic locations of all the start stations in Jersey City
+* *rides count by start station position*: a spatial distibution (heatmap) over the geographic locations of all the start stations in Jersey City
-* type of bike distribution: a pie chart showing the percentage of bike types
+* *type of bike distribution*: a pie chart showing the percentage of bike types
-* type of customer distribution: a pie chart showing the percentage of customer types (member/casual)
+* *type of customer distribution*: a pie chart showing the percentage of customer types (member/casual)

 ![](assets/20240415_110626_Report_JC_bikes_v2_1.png)

-Some insights from the graphs above:
+Insights from the graphs above, combined with news on the bike-share service:

+Regarding the rides count by bike type, all the unknowns counts are distributed temporally in a consistent way with the schema change reported before.
+In fact before febrauary 2021, the two types (classic and e-bike) were counted together (and the e-bikes were a few percentage of the total).
+The seasonal effect is evident in the timeline with peaks of utilization in Summer every year.

 The interactive version of this report is available [here](https://lookerstudio.google.com/reporting/f5c76d75-2615-41a9-a6bb-cd2b80918131)